Cookies on this website

 Clinical Research Fellow

-Soon after, he was accepted into Principles and Practice of Clinical Research (PPCR), a global programme offered by Harvard T H Chan School of Public Health.
-At Harvard, he learned essential abilities related to all aspects of clinical studies, from translational research to late phase clinical trials.
-He was also trained on scientific writing and advanced statistics.
+After graduating from medical school in Brazil in 2020, I was accepted into Principles and Practice of Clinical Research (PPCR), a programme offered by Harvard T H Chan School of Public Health.
+There I learned essential abilities related to all aspects of clinical studies, from translational research to late phase clinical trials and observational studies using real-world evidence.